SumiSastri/dev-blogs/docs/history-of-the-web/part4-software-development.md

 # A history of software development as an adjunct to hardware development

+Early computing machines, such as Babbage’s Analytical Engine and ENIAC, were groundbreaking but faced significant limitations in size, reliability, and energy efficiency.

+These machines marked the beginning of the journey toward modern programming languages.
+Early machines used unreliable electrical circuits prone to overheating and burnout.
+Mechanical computing devices like the Bombe (used to break the Enigma code) laid the groundwork for the first programmable computers.

+The Enigma machine was a cipher device used during WWII.
+The Bombe, created by Alan Turing and his team, was a mechanical computing device used to decode Enigma’s encrypted messages.
+This device played a key role in the development of modern computers.

 While the first computers of the mid-20th century all had elements of software development with computer code and algorithms that solved complex problems, the development of software initially was more of an adjunct to developing computer hardware.

 Software programs were rigid and akin to scripting languages like Bash.[1]
 Programs were written in binary for mainframe computers to be stored in memory, started and stopped.